QuiteAFancyEmerald/SEO-Guide-Web-Proxy-Edition/README.md

 ---

-4) Create robots.txt and ensure its routed correctly: https://yoast.com/ultimate-guide-robots-txt/
-    Touching into creating a source console account you will notice this is frequently talked about.
+4) Create robots.txt and ensure it is routed correctly: https://yoast.com/ultimate-guide-robots-txt/ Touching into creating a source console account you will notice this is frequently talked about.
 You need to specify specific paths and also block paths.
-DONT JUST WHITELIST EVERYTHING.
+DON'T JUST WHITELIST EVERYTHING.
 All search engines care about detailed robots.txt files.
 Will it downrank you?
-No but having a solid understanding of user agents give you an edge over the majority of basic sites.
+No, but having a solid understanding of user agents gives you an edge over the majority of basic sites.

 **Read over popular user agents:** https://www.whatismybrowser.com/guides/the-latest-user-agent/